Toni-SM/semu.xr.openxr/README.md

     Angle (in radians) of the Z-axis (default: 0)

 <a name="method-set_meters_per_unit"></a>
-- Specify the meters per unit to be applied to transformations
+- Specify the meters per unit to be applied to transformations (default: 1.0)

   ```python
   set_meters_per_unit(meters_per_unit: float) -> None